Eric Ambler 1909-1998

 Victor M Yeates 1897-1934

-Yeates was a contemporary of Henry Williamson’s.
-Yeates’ autobiographical novel Winged Victory was published in 1934, shortly before his death from TB.
-Victor was a Scout Pilot in a Sopwith Camel during World War I and his authentic descriptions of wartime flying made his book something of a cult among pilots in World War II.
+Victor Yeates was a contemporary of Henry Williamson.
+His autobiographical novel Winged Victory was published in 1934, shortly before his death from TB.
+He was a Scout Pilot in a Sopwith Camel during World War I and his authentic descriptions of wartime flying made his book something of a cult among pilots in World War II.
 A biography of his life has just been published.